-The Islamic State released a video Tuesday purportedly showing the beheading of another kidnapped American journalist.
+The Islamic State released a video in late October showing the beheading of another kidnapped American journalist.
 Steven Sotloff disappeared while reporting from Syria in August 2013, but his family kept the news secret, fearing harm to him if they went public.
 This image is from an earlier video in which Sotloff's life was threatened.

 ISIS militants executed American journalist James Foley in retaliation for U.S. air strikes in Iraq last month.
 A video showing Foley's beheading was released by the group, much like Sotloff.
 Foley was kidnapped while covering the war in Syria in 2012.

 American writer and journalist Peter Theo Curtis was held captive for nearly two years by Syrian militants Jabhat al-Nusra before being released by his captors and returned to the U.S. in August 2014.

 Wall Street Journal reporter Daniel Pearl was kidnapped on Jan.
 23, 2002, while working in Karachi, Pakistan.
 Several weeks later, he too was beheaded and mutilated by his captors.
 In March 2007, at a closed military hearing in Guantánamo Bay, Cuba, Khalid Sheikh Mohammed said that he had personally beheaded Pearl.

 Retired FBI agent Robert Levinson has been missing since 2007.
 His family says he was working as a private investigator in Iran when he disappeared, and multiple reports suggest Levinson may have been working for the CIA.

 Haleh Esfandiari, an Iranian-American scholar, spent months in solitary confinement before Iran released her on bail in August 2007.
 Esfandiari was visiting her ailing mother in Tehran when she was arrested and charged with harming Iran's national security.